 Persian cat: noble, calm, and gentle

 Although their characteristic face shape and small nose often make them little sinister, Persian cats are friendly and highly cuddly cats.
 The relaxed and balanced nature of the Persian cat makes this animal an ideal roommate who is entirely comfortable as an indoor cat.

 Persian Cat: Life and Care

-Unlike other cats, Persian cats' desire for freedom is rather limited: They appreciate comfort and prefer to be comfortable on the sofa than to go on discovery excursions.
-The lush and 10-centimeter-long coat of Persian cats makes the animals very demanding when it comes to their care.
+Unlike other cats, Persian cats' desire for freedom is somewhat limited: They appreciate comfort and prefer to be comfortable on the sofa than to go on discovery excursions.
+In addition, the lush and 10-centimeter-long coat of Persian cats makes the animals very demanding when it comes to their care.
 The thick undercoat should not tangle, so it is best to brush it every day or every other day for about a quarter of an hour.
 To make sure there are no problems, it makes sense to get Persian cats used to regular grooming, and a wellness program, while they are still kittens.
 You should then use a soft brush and comb to work from head to tail, with the tail only being brushed and not combed.
 Otherwise, the beautiful tail hairs can be pulled out.
 Combing aids such as sprays with caring oils help untangle any knots or matted areas that may have formed.

 Persian Cat Colors

 The color spectrum was still clear at the beginning of the Persian's breeding: Black, white and blue.
 Persian cats today come in all kinds of colors, including orange, multicolored, with all kinds of designs, in all apartments and exhibits.
 More and more new colors such as lilac or chocolate are used in breeding.
 The "Colourpoint" is a color variant of the Persian cat that was created by crossing Siamese cats and is now considered a separate breed.

 The systematic breeding of Persian cats began in England in the middle of the